nerva-project/nerva-docs/docs/guides/cli.md

 #### How do I sync even faster?
 Syncing the NERVA blockchain from scratch is relatively fast, but there are several ways to speed it up significantly.
-The preferred method is to use [quicksync](https://getnerva.org/content/bootstrap/quicksync.raw), as demonstrated in earlier in this guide.
+The preferred method is to use [quicksync][nerva-quicksync-link], as demonstrated in earlier in this guide.
 This is a small file which, once downloaded, will allow you to sync the full blockchain in around 20 minutes, with the command:

 `nervad --quicksync <path/to/quicksync.raw>`.

-An even faster method, especially useful if deploying NERVA to multiple machines, is to download the latest [full bootstrap](https://getnerva.org/content/bootstrap/mainnet.raw) and import this via the command:
+An even faster method, especially useful if deploying NERVA to multiple machines, is to download the latest [full bootstrap][nerva-full-bootstrap-link] and import this via the command:

 `nerva-blockchain-import --input-file <path/to/mainnet.raw> --verify 0`